Kenosha, Wisconsin: Neighborhoods

 Kenosha is home to a mixture of blue and white collar workers as well as students who attend the local universities.
 Kenosha consists of neighborhoods divided into three regions – Downtown, Uptown, and West of I-94 (referred to by locals at "West of the I" or simply "the county").
 The city's northside is home to both the University of Wisconsin–Parkside and Carthage College.

 Kenosha's downtown is located along the Lake Michigan shoreline and consists of government buildings, parks, beaches, restaurants, shops, museums, and entertainment venues.
 The neighborhood of HarborPark is both a residential and commercial area.
 Directly south of the Downtown area is the neighborhood of Allendale.

 Uptown Kenosha consists of a largely blue-collar population and is a mixture of locally owned businesses and residential areas.
 Prominent Uptown neighborhoods include Brass, Lincoln Park, and Wilson Heights.

 Climate

 Kenosha has a humid continental climate (Köppen: Dfa, bordering on Dfb) with warm summers and cold winters.
 The record high is 105 °F, set in July 2012.
 The record low is −31 °F, set in January 1985.
+Heavy fall and winter snowstorms, including blizzards, are not uncommon.
+The city has experienced several record storms, including the January 1979 North American blizzard, during which approximately 19 in of snow fell, and the 2011 Groundhog Day blizzard, which deposited 23.2 in of snow.